rliebz/ghost/README.md

 g.MustNot(be.Nil(val))
 ```

-For convenience, a `NoError` check is also available, which ends test execution
+For convenience, a `NoError` check is also available, which fails and ends test
-for non-nil errors:
+execution for non-nil errors:

 ```go
 g.NoError(err)